Capstone2401/capstone2401.github.io/docs/case-study/intro.md

 - A Node.js SDK that captures data from back-end servers.
 - A full-stack application that generates insights from data.

 The next section will go into detail about exactly what a product analytics platform is.
 After that, the following section explores DataLoaf's infrastructure and other components in detail.
-The third section covers the main point of this case study: an exploration of the engineering decisions and tradeoffs that had the highest impact on DataLoaf's design.
+The third section covers the main point of this case study: an exploration of the engineering decisions and tradeoffs that had the largest impact on DataLoaf's design.
 The final section concludes with a summary.